High and dry: Alpine resorts grapple with climate change

 Mountain resorts tend to be higher in Switzerland than in Austria or France, giving them better chances as snow becomes scarcer.

-Resorts below 1,200 metres - as about a quarter of Alpine ones are - might get almost no snow, said the 2017 report, whose title starts “How much can we save?”.
-Snow levels will gradually stabilise if global temperature rises are contained, it says.
+Resorts below 1,200 meters - as about a quarter of Alpine ones are - might get almost no snow, said the 2017 report, whose title starts “How much can we save?”.
+Snow levels will gradually stabilize if global temperature rises are contained, it says.

-Arosa is 1,775 metres up but Jenny worries that a loss of snow in the lowlands will cost it visitors because people will lose their emotional connection with snow.
+Arosa is 1,775 meters up but Jenny worries that a loss of snow in the lowlands will cost it visitors because people will lose their emotional connection with snow.

 “That is almost more dangerous for the sector,” he said.